tamasjung/maker/README.md

 ## Features

 * dependency tracking by looking for functions based on the names of the parameters
+* efficient support for polymorphism (defmulticase, defcasegoal)
+* parametric goal with defgoalfn
 * asynchronous goals, parallel execution,
 * spec for goals,
 * works across namespaces